Pomax/are-we-flying/docs/index.md

 ![image-20240120115225767](./image-20240120115225767.png)

-Because sometimes you just want to see your flight, rather than your flight plan.

-### Control buttons
+### Waypoint management buttons

-Next up: some buttons for "waypoint management" things:
+Next up: some buttons for waypoint management things:

-1. a "patrol" button for turning a flightpath into a closed path,
+1. a "patrol" button for turning a flightpath into a repeating path,
-2. a "reset" button to reset the flight path to "not flown yet".
+2. a "reset" button to reset the flight path to "not flown yet", and
 3. a "clear" button to remove all waypoints.

 Much like before, let's start with the HTML: